nathenharvey/someara.github.com/source/_posts/2012-12-21-promises-lies-and-dryrun-mode.markdown

 Systems administrators have historically been able to use dry-run as a risk mitigation strategy before applying changes to their machines.
 The idea is to test a command to determine if it is safe to run.
 Unfortunately, this only works if a tool's dry-run reporting can be trusted as accurate.

-In this post, I'll break down how modern configuration management tools like CFEngine, Puppet, and Chef are very different animals than the classical tool set, and why dry-run mode is less than completely trustworthy.
-I'll provide real world examples of dry-run saying one thing, and real-run doing another.
-The takeaway should be that dry-run, while useful for development, should never be used alone in the place of proper testing.
+In this post, I'll break down how modern configuration management tools are very different animals than the  classical tool set, and why dry-run mode is less than completely trustworthy.
+I'll provide examples of dry-run saying one thing, and real-run doing another.
+The takeaway should be that dry-run, while useful for development, should never be used alone in place of proper testing.

 <h2> make -n </h2>